RNNivash/RNNivash/README.md

-Memory updated
-Here’s the updated README for your portfolio:

 💫 About Me:
 Hi there!
 I’m Nivash R N, a Data Science enthusiast passionate about unlocking insights through data.
 With a strong foundation in Python, SQL, and data visualization, I thrive on analyzing and transforming data into actionable insights. 🌟